 All residents must be licensed in Oregon within the first three months of the residency program.
-If unable to meet licensure by this date, termination of the residency contract will occur.
-Even if licensure happens by September 1st, this would set a resident very behind in rotations and functioning as a pharmacist during the first quarter of their residency.
+If unable to meet licensure by this date, termination of the residency contract will be considered by the program director.
+Even if licensure happens by September 1st, this would set a resident behind in rotations and impact their functioning as a pharmacist during the first quarter of their residency.
 Visit the Oregon Board of Pharmacy website for additional details.

 Teaching OpportunitiesThe PGY1/PGY2 Health-System Pharmacy Administration Resident may choose to participate in the Citywide Pharmacy Residency Conference during their PGY1 year.
 The conference is held monthly at rotating sites in the Portland Metro area.
 This forum is a great way to identify professional mentors and network for job opportunities and practice innovation ideas.